Motor vehicle accidents happen each and every day. Many drivers and passengers are injured in these crashes, but not...

-Mrs. Rodriguez-Wahlquist is a native Spanish speaker born in Guadalajara, Mexico and raised in Houston, Texas.
-She graduated with a double degree in Economics and International Business from Sam Houston State University.
-After college, she was offered a $90,000.00 scholarship to DePaul University College of Law in Chicago.
-During her third year at DePaul Law, she became a visiting student at South Texas College of Law Houston where she was chosen to be part of the #1 moot court team in the nation amongst many other extracurricular activities.
-There, she went on to compete across the nation where she gathered an extensive list of awards as a result of her outstanding performance advocating in a variety of issues like protecting second amendment rights, negotiating a $2.25 billion stock acquisition deal, and defending immigrant rights.
+After double majoring in Economics and International Business at Sam Houston State University, Jessica was offered a scholarship to DePaul University College of Law in Chicago.
+During her third year at DePaul, she became a visiting student at South Texas College of Law in Houston where, amongst many other extracurricular activities, she was chosen to be part of the #1 moot court team in the nation.
+She went on to compete across the country and gathered an extensive list of awards as a result of her outstanding performance advocating in a variety of issues like protecting second amendment rights, negotiating a $2.25 billion stock acquisition deal, and defending immigrant rights.

 Succeeding in Law School Alumni Attorney Panel